 Before we start it’s good to know that the Unifi Protect G4 Doorbell doesn’t work standalone.
 You will need to have Unifi Protect.
 To only way to get it, is to buy an Unifi Cloudkey Gen2 plus or the Unifi Dream machine Pro.
 If you want to know more about Unifi Protect, then check out this article.

 Besides Unifi Protect, you also need to have a bell transformer that can supply at least 16-24VAC, 20VA.
 In Europe and the UK, most doorbells and chimes are running on only 8V.
 So you will need to replace your bell transformer first.

 If you want to connect a chime to it, then you will need a 30VA transformer to power both.
 Keep in mind that you run your Unifi Protect Doorbell on 24VAC, your chime will need to support that as well.
 Later in the article, I will describe a solution to how you can use an 8V chime and the Unifi Doorbell together.

 For the US, the following transformer is a good option:

 - 16V 30 VA doorbell transformer: 16-volt, 30 VA low voltage hardwired door chime transformer

-- Handy use: power single or multiple door chimes in one home with ease, replace the old and under powered doorbell transformers for better performance
+- Handy use: power single or multiple door chimes in one home with ease, replace the old and under powered doorbell transformer for better performance

 - Input: 120V, 60 Hz; Output: 16V at 30 VA

 - Easy installation: screw down or threaded clamp to electrical box, safe handling

-- Wide application: universal using for many doorbell transformers, compatible with Ring Video Doorbell Pro, Nest Hello Video Doorbell, etc.; Note: the brand above is only for demonstrating compatibility
+- Wide application: universal using for many doorbell transformer, compatible with Ring Video Doorbell Pro, Nest Hello Video Doorbell, etc.; Note: the brand above is only for demonstrating compatibility

 In Europe, you can use this 24V bell trafo on Amazon from Vemer for example.